- Banking & Finance

 Contrary to public perception, the property crime rate in Australia actually declined between 2001 and 2010.
 There is a reality gap between declining crime rates and the popular rhetoric of ‘tough on crime’ media stories and political policies.
 Campaigning in the recent West Australian, New South Wales and Victorian state elections saw both sides of

 Australians work some of the longest hours in the developed world – substantially longer than their counterparts in Denmark, The Netherlands and Norway.
-For many Australians though, work stress is related not to the number of hours worked, but a mismatch between the workers’ desired and actual hours of work, and the inflexibility of these
+For many Australians though, work stress is related not to the number of hours worked, but a mismatch between the workers’ desired and actual hours of work, and the inflexibility of these arrangements.
+This is true for workers across the earning spectrum.

 Loneliness is the disconnect felt between desired interpersonal relationships and those that one perceives they currently have.
 While the subjective nature of this experience makes measuring loneliness difficult, understanding loneliness is important for the development of a range of social policies.
 The availability of longitudinal Household Income and Labour Dynamics in Australia (HILDA) Survey data